-SummarySo as you can see, the phrase “wireless intercom” has a wide meaning.
-We think we have covered the types that fit in to most applications we see.
-If you have an application not covered here, or you have additional questions, just give us a call at 888-298-9489.
+So, as you can see, the phrase "wireless intercom" has a wide meaning.
+We believe we have covered the types that fit into most applications we encounter.
+If you have an application not covered here or if you have additional questions, feel free to give us a call at 888-298-9489.

-If you want to discover the true distance wireless intercom devices can communicate, see this article: 2-Way Radio Range: How Far Can Two-Way Radios Communicate?
+If you want to discover the true distance wireless intercom devices can communicate, check out these articles: